 “all things in common.
 And they were selling their possessions and belongings and distributing the proceeds to all, as any had need.
 And day by day, attending the temple together and breaking bread in their homes, they received their food with glad and generous hearts, praising God and having favor with all the people.
 And the Lord added to their number day by day those who were being saved.”
 Acts 2:44-47 (ESV)

 This is incredible to read, isn’t it?
-So strong was the bond between the believers that they had a great desire to meet one another’s needs.
+So strong was the bond between the early Christians that they had a great desire to meet one another’s needs.
 Nothing was off-limits.
 Homes and lives were open.

 People were giving away what they had, exchanging their earthly treasures for treasure in heaven.
 It’s amazing to consider, possibly because the whole concept is so foreign to those of us living in the Western world.